scott-lydon/Crossword/README.md

-## Crossword: A crossword puzzle algorithm for the (S N A P interview)
+## Crossword: A crossword puzzle algorithm for the

 **Provides a typealias for a matrix of Strings.**